joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 for example, this curve, which is not a function sees the arrow switch from pointing overall up, to overall down. more concretely, the $z$ component of the surface normal switches from positive to negative.

-instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical. this is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface ${f(x,y) = \lvert x\rvert + \lvert y\rvert.$
+instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical. this is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface ${f(x,y) = \lvert x\rvert + \lvert y\rvert}.$

 the $4$ faces have the surface normals